bijoutrouvaille/klunk/README.md

-You can access global options directly with klunk.options, but a more recommended approach is to use klunk.set ({...}) as some options are nested and also that it maybe easier to store options in an external bootstrap file. klunk.set second approach recurs through passed object and assigns any values to the corresponding options keys.
+You can access global options directly with klunk.options, but a more recommended approach is to use klunk.set ({...}) as some options are nested and also that it maybe easier to store options in an external bootstrap file. klunk.set recurs through the passed object and assigns any values to the corresponding options keys.

 ##### A list of global options: